Geospatial Indexes and Queries¶

 - Calculations on a sphere

-- Both GeoJSON objects and legacy coordinate pairs
+- GeoJSON objects and include backwards compatibility for legacy coordinate pairs.

 - A compound index with scalar index fields (i.e. ascending or descending) as a prefix or suffix of the 2dsphere index field